Pavement milling: Purpose

 It can also be used to control or change the height of part or all of the road.

 This can be done to control heights and clearances of other road structures such as: curb reveals, manhole and catch basin heights, shoulder and guardrail heights, and overhead clearances.

 It can also be done to change the slope or camber of the road or for grade adjustments which can help with drainage.

 Specialty

 Specialty milling can be used to form rumble strips which are often used along highways.

 Using milling instead of other methods, such as rolling them in, means that the rumble strips can be added at any time after the road surface has hardened.

 Another example is to modify the roto-milling head to create slots in concrete slabs for the dowel bar retrofit process.
 The typical process is to saw cut and jackhammer out the slots for the dowels.
 Following dowel placement, the slots are then typically backfilled with a non-shrink concrete mixture, and the pavement is diamond-ground to restore smoothness.
 This special milling process shortens the time to create slots from the traditional method which is labor-intensive.

 Types

-The Asphalt Recycling and Reclaiming Association has defined five classes of cold planing that the Federal Highway Administration has recognized.
+In the USA, the Asphalt Recycling and Reclaiming Association has defined five classes of cold planing that the Federal Highway Administration has recognized.